 Our organization has a special working relationship with every AOPS member school.
 Here’s a brief overview of what we provide.

 All archdiocesan high schools and special education schools are owned and operated by AOPS.
-This means top-level strategy, as well as policies and procedures, are determined in dialog between AOPS and theses schools’ administrations, then directed from AOPS through each school’s President.
+This means top-level strategy, as well as policies and procedures, are determined in dialog between AOPS and these schools’ administrations, then directed from AOPS through each school’s President.

 Archdiocesan elementary schools are independently owned and operated by the pastor of their respective parishes.
 Still the AOPS gives academic and spiritual support throughout the school year in many forms.
 We provide professional development opportunities, guidance on classroom technology, and strategic planning services to help each school achieve its goals.